GofyGarado/Stoody/README.md

 This program will be free and open-source, which means that the community of developers or students who know how to code will be able to edit and rewrite the program to their liking.

-The majority of this will be written in KOtlin as it is recommended by the developers of android as it is easy to understand and handle than other programming languages.
+The majority of this will be written in Kotlin as it is recommended by the developers of android as it is easy to understand and handle than other programming languages.